 Event website builder, abstract management, peer-review tool, registrations...Get an all-in-one conference management tool

 What should a conference website include?

 A conference website should include all the information a potential attendee, presenter or sponsor would want to know about your event.
-This includes dates, location, a detailed program, the objectives and history of the conference, lists of sponsors, participants, organizing committee members, and registration and abstract submission forms.
+This includes all the event details; dates, location, a detailed program, the objectives and history of the conference, lists of sponsors, participants, organizing committee members, as well as registration and abstract submission forms.

 A good conference website should create a simple, logical path that takes a new visitor through the process of learning about the conference, presenting them information that makes them want to get involved, walking them through the steps needed to transform them from a prospect to an attendee, presenter or sponsor.

 Here are the steps we recommend taking to build an informative, concise, well-organized website that’s designed to turn visitors into attendees, presentation-applicants, or sponsors.

 What do you want your website to do?
 This may seem like a simple question, but the answer will change as you progress down the path of planning your academic conference.
 You may think your goals are obvious, but it’s important to be specific about what you want to happen when, so you can plan your website to encourage that action.